Crips and Bloods: Made in America: Organizational neglect

-The film interviews former gang members who describe being turned away from youth organizations such as the Boy Scouts of America and Explorer Scouts of America.
+The film interviews former gang members who describe being turned away from youth organizations such as the Boy Scouts of America and Explorer Scouts of AmericaExploring (Learning for Life).
 The interviewees discuss how young African-American men are neglected from predominantly white organizations, and that black youth across South Central often have no place for developing a sense of identity.
 The interview subjects discuss how this gave gang culture a special appeal, especially among youth who lacked a sense of belonging.

 The documentary also notes how gang culture rose from competition between neighborhood cliques, namely groups like the Slausons, Dell Vikings, and the Gladiators.
 In addition to providing a sense of community for local youth, these groups also fought back against white gangs who routinely caused problems in black neighborhoods.
 These first organizations offered a newfound unity and sense of safety for young black men that was otherwise out of reach.